 After initial research I approached Club Steward Pam Carrol about filming in the club ‘What will be your best time ?
 I’d like to film when there is some entertainment on’.
 Expecting a Friday or Saturday night she returned with ‘No son, Monday is best.
 We’ve got a singer on and an afternoon bingo session.
 The club will be packed’.
 It was, and musician Alan Knights provided the entertainment.

 Included is a transcript of the interview with two contributor’s to the documentary, former North East club entertainer’s Ned Kelly and Jack Berry, both regulars in the club.
-A couple of points (or pints) before the stories, the filming had to be stopped a few times because I was laughing so hard and if you don’t speak Geordie it’s written in the Tyneside dialect.
+A couple of points (or pints) before the stories, the filming had to be stopped a few times because I was laughing so hard and the interview is written in the Tyneside dialect.
+Here gaes…

 Jack: Aye that bloody time we were in Wales.
 We were in Neath, is that right ?